AstarNetwork/Astar/frame/dapps-staking/src/README.md

 * `AlreadyClaimedInThisEra`, Contract already claimed in this era and reward is distributed.
 * `RequiredContractPreApproval`, To register a contract, pre-approval is needed for this address.
 * `AlreadyPreApprovedContract`, Contract is already part of pre-appruved list of contracts.
+* `ContractRewardsNotClaimed`, Attempting to unregister contract which has unclaimed rewards.
+Claim them first before unregistering.

 ---
 ## Calls